-The Old Depot Museum is kicking off the year with an interactive exhibit exploring the role history plays in who we are and how it shapes our communities.
-The grand opening for “Historically Significant: How History Shapes Us, Our Communities, and Our Future” will be Sunday, February 12, from 1 p.m. to 4 p.m.
-Admission to the museum will be free to all visitors that day.
+The Old Depot Museum kicked off 2017 with an interactive exhibit exploring the role history plays in who we are and how it shapes our communities: “Historically Significant: How History Shapes Us, Our Communities, and Our Future.”

 “This year marks the eightieth anniversary of the Franklin County Historical Society,” said Deborah Barker, FCHS executive director.
 “We wanted to create an exhibit that encourages visitors to explore how history shapes each of us.
 We also wanted to celebrate Franklin County’s history and the efforts the county’s citizens have made to embrace and preserve that history.”